willstMSFT/microsoft-365-docs/microsoft-365/loop/loop-components-configuration.md

         - **Enabled**: Copilot pages creation and integration are available to the users.
         - **Disabled**: Copilot pages creation and integration aren't available to the users.
         - **Not configured**: Copilot pages creation and integration are available to the users.
+          >[!NOTE]

-        - **NOTE**: If your organization has [disabled the creation of OneDrive](/sharepoint/manage-user-profiles#disable-onedrive-creation-for-some-users), regardless of the setting noted here, these people in your organization will not be able to create a Copilot Pages workspace.
+          >If your organization has [disabled the creation of OneDrive](/sharepoint/manage-user-profiles#disable-onedrive-creation-for-some-users), regardless of the setting noted here, these people in your organization will not be able to create a Copilot Pages workspace.
     - For **Create and view Loop files in Outlook**:
         - **Enabled**: Creation of Loop components and integration is available to the users.
         - **Disabled**: Creation of Loop components and integration isn't available to the users.